-- 4.4.1 [H] Frangible targets, such as clay pigeons or tiles, are not authorized targets for IPSC Handgun matches. - [R] Frangible targets, such as tiles, may be used as scoring targets, but not as no-shoots, in IPSC Rifle matches.
-Clay pigeons are not authorized targets for IPSC Rifle matches. - [S] Frangible targets, such as clay pigeons or tiles, may be used as scoring targets, but not as noshoots, in IPSC Shotgun matches. - 4.4.2 [H-S] Synthetic targets (e.g. "self-sealing" targets etc.), sometimes used by indoor ranges, must not be used at Level III or higher matches.
+- 4.4.1 Frangible targets, such as clay pigeons or tiles, are not authorized targets for IPSC Handgun matches. - 4.4.2 Synthetic targets (e.g. "self-sealing" targets etc.), sometimes used by indoor ranges, must not be used at Level III or higher matches.
 However, subject to the prior written approval of a Regional Director, synthetic targets may be used at Level I and II matches held within his Region.